rg-3/screenshot.js/README.md

 __v0.4.0__

-* Remove horizontal scrollbar from screenshots of the visible tab, and restore image quality of visible tab screenshots.
+* Remove horizontal scrollbar from screenshots of the visible tab.

+* Restore the quality of visible tab screenshots.
+  (Bad quality screenshots were introduced in v0.3.0)

 __v0.3.1__

 * Fix silly typo in last release.